ISRAEL/PALESTINE

 Read Debunking the myth that anti-Zionism is antisemitic by Peter Beinart, watch Holocaust survivor and trauma therapist Gabor Maté, “From Pain to Liberation: Healing Collective Trauma,” or go to our Israel/Palestine Resource Page for more in-depth resources.

-“Our word to the Churches of the world is…a call to repentance; to revisit fundamentalist theological positions that support certain unjust political options with regard to the Palestinian people.
+• “Our word to the Churches of the world is…a call to repentance; to revisit fundamentalist theological positions that support certain unjust political options with regard to the Palestinian people.
 It is a call to stand alongside the oppressed and preserve the word of God as good news for all rather than to turn it into a weapon with which to slay the oppressed.
 The word of God is a word of love for all His creation.
 God is not the ally of one against the other, nor the opponent of one in the face of the other.
 God is the Lord of all and loves all, demanding justice from all and issuing to all of us the same commandments.
 We ask our sister Churches not to offer a theological cover-up for the injustice we suffer, for the sin of the occupation imposed upon us.
 Our question to our brothers and sisters in the Churches today is: Are you able to help us get our freedom back, for this is the only way you can help the two peoples attain justice, peace, security and love?”

 ~Palestinian Christian leaders, “Kairos Palestine: A Moment of Truth” (2009)

-Christianity has a long and messy relationship to Israel/Palestine, including a sense of religious kinship with the Jews, antisemitic history and guilt, Islamophobia and anti-Palestinian racism, and theological tendencies toward binary “good-vs-evil” narratives that we associate with the “Holy Land.”
-These long-standing views have contributed to a zero-sum approach to the Israel/Palestine conflict and continue to create a simple, impassioned, and compelling rationale for dehumanizing people made in the image of God.
+Christianity has a long and messy relationship to Palestine/Israel, including a sense of religious kinship with the Jews, antisemitic history and guilt, Islamophobia and anti-Palestinian racism, and theological tendencies toward binary “good-vs-evil” narratives that we associate with the “Holy Land.”
+These long-standing views have contributed to a zero-sum approach to the Israel/Palestine crisis and continue to create a simple, impassioned, and compelling rationale for dehumanizing people made in the image of God.
 The most serious threat comes from Christian Zionists who are armed with a violent theology that supports a Holy Land exclusively for the Jews and, therefore, the ethnic cleansing of Palestinians.
-Some Christian Zionist support for Jews and Israel comes out of a belief in the inevitability of the battle of Armageddon – an apocalyptic war to end all wars – where they believe a large number of Jews will suffer and perish.
+Some Christian Zionist support for Jews and Israel comes out of a belief in the inevitability of the battle of Armageddon – an apocalyptic war to end all wars – during which they believe a large number of Jews will suffer and perish.

 Christians must repent and turn from unChristlike attitudes and theologies that perpetuate supremacy, racism, dehumanization, and violence in all their forms, toward both Jews and Palestinians.
 Instead, we must relearn theologies, practices, and political postures that align us with Jesus to see everyone as made in God’s image and work for holistic and just peace (shalom/salaam/eirene) for everyone.